Training Outcomes Within Your Budget!

 7) While the aesthetic aspect of design is vital, functionality ensures the space serves its inhabitants optimally.
 Open spaces adorned with functional elements strike this balance, proving that design can be both beautiful and pragmatic.

-Vintage items are typically several decades old, and they have an aesthetic appeal, along with historical significance.
-Artisanal accessories, on the other hand are handcrafted items that are made by skilled craftsmen.
-These pieces are characterised by their unique designs, high-quality materials, and meticulous attention to detail.
+Vintage items are typically several decades old, offering both aesthetic appeal and historical significance.
+Artisanal accessories, on the other hand, are handcrafted pieces made by skilled craftsmen, known for their unique designs, high-quality materials, and meticulous attention to detail.
+These distinctions are often highlighted in Interior Design Interview Questions to assess a designer's understanding of various design elements.

 Here are some more points that will help you to understand these accessories better: